 I teach political sociology, political economy and critical/decolonial and Marxist theory.
-I do research on the political of hope in the global south, especially Latin America and the world.
+I do research on the politics of hope in the global south, especially Latin America.
 I was born in Buenos Aires.
 Prior to joining the Department of Social and Policy Sciences, at the University of Bath, I taught political sociology and sociology of work in Department of Sociology, at Warwick University.
 At Warwick, I was awarded an MA in Comparative Labour Studies and a PhD in Sociology.
-I also taught Politics, at the University of Buenos Aires, where I studied politics and public administration.
+I also taught Politics at the University of Buenos Aires, where I studied politics and public administration.
 Previously, I was trade union rep in the public sector and I studied architecture and drama studies for many years until the degree of politics was re-opened with the return of the democratic government in Argentina.

 I supervise PhD students and mentor post docs and Research Fellows working on:

 Urban, rural and indigenous movements in Latin America and the Global South

 Alternative forms of social reproduction and new forms of understanding utopia

 Decolonial theory and social reproduction feminism